docusign/connect-node-worker-gcloud/README.md

    Node v8.x or v10.x on your system, with the npm package manager.

+1. Configure a DocuSign Integration Key for the application.
+   The application uses the OAuth GWT Grant flow.

+   If consent has not been granted to the application by the user, then the application provides a url that can be used to grant individual consent.

+   **To enable individual consent:** either add the URL `https://www.docusign.com` as a redirect URI for the Integration Key, or add a different URL and update the `oAuthConsentRedirectURI` setting in the ds_configuration.js file.

 1. Download this repo to a directory.

 1. In the directory: